 After examining her latest books we believe readers will also understand why the credibility of Noreen Renier has been struck down as noted in the images below.
 January 16, 2015 marks Noreen Renier's 78th birthday after years of pushing wild fantasies and delusions as real to readers.
 Even this book critic can no longer let her distortions pass unnoticed.

 Unknown to many readers is that author Noreen Renier's original publisher in 2005 banished her original edition of A Mind For Murder after just 6 months, immediately halting global distribution after a lawsuit was filed against Noreen Renier by a critic.

 Even before the extensive re-edit of the book was published in 2008, author Noreen Renier lost the lawsuit which had started in a state court and ended in a U.S. federal court.

 In 2006 and 2007 that Washington federal court ordered judgments against Renier for publishing content that breached a 1992 Florida State court ordered settlement.

-Further information is available at The GP Inquiry Group homepage (click here).
+Further information is available at The PETER Group homepage (click here).

 While the many federal rulings didn't pertain to her new 2011 editions we can suggest anyone looking for improved credibility and rational paranormal explanations can certainly skip these offerings.
 One of the books --- The Practical Psychic --- even resembles a really dry text book somewhat akin to creating an unabridged Paranormal Glossary & Thesaurus.